Paris Basketball champion de France 2025 : un sacre historique à l’Adidas Arena

 Halftime show by AMK: the outsider ignites the Adidas Arena

 The show didn’t stop at the second quarter buzzer.
 At halftime, the Adidas Arena vibrated to the rhythm of an exclusive showcase by AMK, a Parisian rapper from the 15th arrondissement.
-Revealed to the public thanks to his participation in season 3 of Nouvelle École on Netflix, where he reached the semifinals, AMK captivated attention with his impactful style and his striking track "THUG".
+Revealed to the public through his participation in season 3 of Nouvelle École on Netflix, where he reached the semifinals, AMK captivated attention with his impactful style and his striking track "THUG".

 This halftime show perfectly illustrated Paris Basketball’s ambition to blend sport and urban culture, offering an immersive experience to its fans.
-With rising stars like AMK, the club asserts its identity and commitment to the Parisian artistic scene.
+With rising figures like AMK, the club asserts its identity and commitment to the Parisian artistic scene.

 Paris Basketball: a team built to last?